crux-bphc/chronofactorem-rewrite/CONTRIBUTING.md

   - Commits that do not follow this convention and format will be asked to be reverted, or rebased to fit the format.
 - **Pull Requests:** pull requests should **never** be from `master` or `main`.
 All pull requests should be from an appropriately named branch, and should be named with a name similar to the human readable form of the branch name. e.g. A PR from a branch `fix-auth-type-error` will be named "Fix TypeError in AuthController".
   - **If the PR has an associated Issue created for it, mention it, else describe it in the PR description.** The description **must** accurately, and exhaustively describe the nature of the changes you have made, and if possible describe the Issue it aimed to fix.
+  - **All pull requests must be reviewed.** All means all.
+Doesn't matter if you are the leader of the third reich, or if you're the only person in the club.
+Every single PR must be reviewed until the latest changes.